Hypoesthesia: Beriberi

 Hypoesthesia originating in (and extending centrally from) the feet, fingers, navel, and/or lips is one of the common symptoms of beriberi, which is a set of symptoms caused by thiamine deficiency.

 Diagnosis

 A patient experiencing symptoms of hypoesthesia is often asked a series of questions to pinpoint the location and severity of the sensory disruption.
 A physical examination may follow where a doctor may tap lightly on the skin to determine how much feeling is present.
 Depending upon the location of the symptoms occurring, a doctor may recommend some tests to determine the overlying cause of the hypoesthesia.
 These tests include imaging computerized axial tomography (CT) and magnetic resonance imaging (MRI) scans, nerve conduction studies to measure electrical impulses passing through the nerves in search of damage to the nerves, and various reflex tests.
 An example of a reflex test would be the patellar reflex test.

 Treatment

-Treatment of hypoethesia are aimed at targeting the more broad disease or illnesses that has caused the side effect of sensation loss.
+Treatment of hypoesthesia are aimed at targeting the more broad disease or illnesses that has caused the side effect of sensation loss.